All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Human Popsicle: Aokiji freezes his entire body and he falls.
-He doesn't end in Literally Shattered Lives but loses his right arm and is unable to fight for the rest of the war.
+This doesn't end in Literally Shattered Lives but he loses his right arm and is unable to fight for the rest of the war.

-- Lightning Bruiser: He's well over 20 feet tall, strong enough to lift icebergs bigger than him, literally tough as diamond and, if these aren't enough, he's incredibly fast.
+- Lightning Bruiser: He's 16'6", strong enough to lift icebergs bigger than him, literally tough as diamond and, if these aren't enough, he's incredibly fast.

-- Nigh Invulnerable: Not to the same extent as other characters, but he is literally Made of Diamond and is resistant enough to tank a slash from Mihawk, the world's strongest swordsman, is if it was nothing.
+- Nigh-Invulnerable: Not to the same extent as other characters, but he is literally Made of Diamond and is resistant enough to tank a slash from Mihawk, the world's strongest swordsman, is if it was nothing.

-- Red Baron: He's known as "diamond" Jozu because of his Devil Fruit power that turns his body into diamond.
+- Red Baron: He's known as "Diamond" Jozu because of his Devil Fruit power that turns his body into diamond.

 - Spell My Name with an "S": Jozu?
 Jose?
 Joss?
 Jaws?
 The One Piece Green: Secret Pieces book finally confirms this with just Jozu.

-- Top-Heavy Guy: Jozu is a physical and though fighter and his legs are much shorter and smaller in comparison to his upper body.
+- Top-Heavy Guy: Jozu is a physical and though fighter and his legs are much shorter and smaller than his upper body, emphasizing a cartoony and muscular body.

-- The Worf Effect: Despite showing capable of blocking one of Mihawk's slashes and wounding Crocodile with a punch, he is quickly 'controlled' for a period by Doflamingo and then quickly removed from the Marineford War in quick order by Aokiji, as the battle moves to the plaza.
+- The Worf Effect: Despite showing himself capable of blocking one of Mihawk's slashes and wounding Crocodile with a punch, he is 'controlled' for a brief period by Doflamingo and then removed from the Marineford War in quick order by Aokiji, as the battle moves to the plaza.